Halloween-themed treats.

 • Learns the role that Sections play in course registration, member management, and the email tool.

-• Subscribes students to Student Forum and other forums as requested.
+• Subscribes students to our Student Forum and other general forums as requested.

 4. Sets up our co-op website for membership renewals each semester before membership renewal invoices are created.